w3c/wot/charters/wot-ocpua-2021-charter-draft.md

 for the W3C Web of Things through an OPC UA Companion specification and mirrored as a W3C Recommendation/Note(?) document.

 ## Scope
-Web of Thing (WoT) should support a standardized binding to OPC UA systems to enable simple application development like for cross-domain applications.
+The W3C Web of Thing (WoT) should support a standardized binding to OPC UA systems to enable simple application development like for cross-domain applications.
 OPC UA is one of the prominent automation standards for device communication in the factory domain as well as for Industry 4.0 scenarios such as flexible manufacturing.